MB Laboratories, Ltd.

 - Consent may also be implied where a client, customer, member is given notice and a reasonable opportunity to opt-out of his or her personal information being used for mail-outs, the marketing of new services or products, fundraising and the client, customer, member does not opt-out.

-- Subject to certain exceptions (e.g., the personal information is necessary to provide the service or product, or the withdrawal of consent would frustrate the performance of a legal obligation), customers can withhold or withdraw their consent for Name of organization to use their personal information in certain ways.
+- Subject to certain exceptions (e.g., the personal information is necessary to provide the service or product, or the withdrawal of consent would frustrate the performance of a legal obligation), customers can withhold or withdraw their consent for MB Laboratories, Ltd to use their personal information in certain ways.
 A client’s, customer’s, member’s decision to withhold or withdraw their consent to certain uses of personal information may restrict our ability to provide a particular service or product.
 If so, we will explain the situation to assist the client, customer, member in making the decision.

 - We may collect, use or disclose personal information without the client’s, customer’s, member’s knowledge or consent in the following limited circumstances: